dongmiaozh/dongmiaozh.github.io/_publications/3_creativedes.md

 ---
-title: "The creative destruction of Artificial Intelligence on occupations: evidence from U.S. Metropolitan areas"
+title: "The creative destruction of Artificial Intelligence on occupations: evidence from U.S. Metropolitan areas (with Ron Boschma and Pierre Alex Balland)"
 collection: publications
 category: work_in_progress
 status: preperation for submission